 If Joe Savoldi’s story began in West Philadelphia with a scandal, it ended in Western Kentucky in relative, and self-created, obscurity.
 He had stopped wrestling by the early 1950s, though he mentored and managed others, including Houston “Bobo Brazil” Harris, the first black heavyweight champion.
 A 1945 book about the OSS’s exploits in World War II, Cloak and Dagger, devoted an entire chapter to Savoldi.
 He marked up his copy, pointing out inaccuracies and scribbling corrections in the margins.
 A movie of the same title, starring Gary Cooper, came out in 1946.
 It made no mention of Savoldi by name, which didn’t bother him.
 He had seen the big places but missed the little moments as Joe III grew to be a track-and-field standout at Michigan State.
 The Savoldis moved to Henderson, Ky., to be closer to Lois’s mother.

 At 54, he went back to school, needing less than a year at Evansville (Ind.)
 College to finish his B.A. degree.
-Fran Frellick, a Baptist pastor who was running a club for troubled boys in Fort Wayne, read a short newspaper article that said Savoldi had moved to the area and was studying to become a teacher.
+Fran Frellick, a Baptist pastor who was running a club for troubled boys in Evansville, read a short newspaper article that said Savoldi had moved to the area and was studying to become a teacher.
 He asked the old champion if he’d like to show the boys a few wrestling moves, teach them how to lift weights.
 His hands curled and aching from arthritis, Savoldi could not pick up the barbells himself.
 But he volunteered at the local community center every Thursday evening for three years, never mentioning to the boys anything about his past.

 “I thought it would be great for them to be able to say they knew one of the greats,” Frellick, 89, says over the phone one recent afternoon, his voice breaking at the memory.
 “I think he did a beautiful thing there.
 He obviously loved the kids, and they loved him for what he was doing, even if they didn’t fully appreciate who he was.”